Social media audit template: Free checklist + guide

 10. Summarize key insights, goals, and action items based on the social data to improve your social media performance.

-By following this social media audit checklist and leveraging analytics tools, you can gain an in-depth understanding of your social media presence and discover opportunities to optimize your social media marketing strategy.
+By following this social media audit checklist and leveraging analytics tools, you can gain an in-depth understanding of your social media presence and discover opportunities to optimize your strategy

-Bring your learnings to life with a social media content calendar
+Get started with our social media content calendar

-Social media audits don’t need to be scary—they are a necessary part of any digital marketing plan.
-By taking the time to complete a social media audit template, you can track your progress over time and ensure your efforts are well-spent and making an impact.
+Social media audits don't need to be scary; they are a necessary part of any digital marketing plan.
+By completing a social media audit template, you can track your progress and ensure your efforts are making an impact.

 Free social media audit template